What Is an Affidavit? A Complete Guide to Sworn Statements

 Defining the Affidavit: More Than Just a Signed Document

 An affidavit is a formal written statement of fact, voluntarily made by an individual, and confirmed by an oath or affirmation administered by a person legally authorized to do so.
-It has two main purposes; as sworn evidence in a court or as a variety of administrative purposes.
-At its core, understanding what is an affidavit means recognizing it as more than a simple signature; it is a legally binding testament to the truthfulness of its contents, made under penalty of perjury.
+It serves two main purposes: as sworn evidence in a court proceeding, and as a verified statement for a wide range of administrative purposes.
+At its core, understanding what is an affidavit means recognizing it as more than a simple signature — it is a legally binding testament to the truthfulness of its contents, made under penalty of perjury.

-Unlike a contract, which outlines a mutual agreement, an affidavit is a unilateral declaration of facts.
-Its legal power consists in the fact that it is formally sworn to its contents, making it an attestable article of evidence, which can be trusted in a legal or official process.
+Unlike a contract, which outlines a mutual agreement between parties, an affidavit is a unilateral declaration of facts.
+Its legal power derives from the formal oath sworn to its contents, which makes it a credible and admissible article of evidence in legal or official proceedings.

 The Sworn Oath: What It Means